gwaerondor/pfa_erlang/README.md

 function that reduces the amount of arguments.
-A wrapper is a perfectly valid approach for helper functions that are used in several places, but wrapping a single function call inside a function just so it can be used in one `lists:foldl/3` in one module might be overkill.
+A wrapper is a perfectly valid approach for helper functions that are used in several places, but wrapping a single function call inside a function just so it can be used in one higher-order function in a single function of a single module can be overkill.

 ```erlang
 %%% With a wrapper function